-The following controls and indicators are present on the controller front panel (see Figure 1 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, (4) the control indicator light, (5) the heater power switch, and (6) the cooling power switch.
+The following controls and indicators are present on the controller front panel (see Figure 1 below): (1) the digital LED display, (2) the control buttons, (3) the bath on/off power switch, and (4) the control indicator light.

-- (1) The digital display is an important part of the temperature controller because it not only displays set and actual temperatures but also displays various bath functions, settings, and constants.
-The display shows temperatures in values according to the selected scale units °C or °F. - (2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.
+(1) The digital display is an important part of the temperature controller because it not only displays set and actual temperatures but also displays various bath functions, settings, and constants.
+The display shows temperatures in values according to the selected scale units °C or °F.

+(2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, and to access and set other operating parameters.